NVIDIA/spark-rapids-tools/core/docs/spark-profiling-tool.md

                                   applications).
 Default is false.
       --csv                       Output each table to a CSV file as well creating the summary text file.
-  -f, --filter-criteria  <arg>    Filter newest or oldest N eventlogs based on
+  -e, --executor-info  <arg>      File path containing the system information of
-                                  application start timestamp for processing.
+                                  a executor node.
+It is assumed that all executors are homogenous.
+It requires the AutoTuner to be enabled.
+Default is ./executor_info.yaml -f, --filter-criteria  <arg>    Filter newest or oldest N eventlogs based on application start timestamp for processing.
                                   Filesystem based filtering happens before